skeeto/emacs-aio/README.md

 See also: [An Async / Await Library for Emacs Lisp][post]

+Because it uses `record`, this package requires Emacs 26 or later.

 ## Usage

 An async function is defined using `aio-defun` or `aio-lambda`.
 The